Aharon Ipalé: Early life

 Ipalé was born in Morocco on December 27, 1941.
-He arrived in present-day Israel with his family when he was just two years old as part of the early migration of Moroccan Jews to Israel.
+He arrived in Mandatory Palestine with his family when he was just two years old as part of the early migration of Moroccan Jews to Israel.
 Ipalé enrolled in a theater school in London following his service in the Israeli Army.

 Career

 He began his acting career by appearing in British television series and theater productions, including the television mini-series, Christ Recrucified, in which he played the title role of Jesus Christ.

 Ipalé was cast as Joshua in the 1973–1974 British mini-series, Moses the Lawgiver, which starred Burt Lancaster as Moses.
 His work in Moses the Lawgiver earned attention from Hollywood and led to his later work in the United States.
-His American television credits during the 1970s and 1980s included Hawaii Five-O, Wonder Woman, Dynasty, Kojak, The Love Boat, Knight Rider, MacGyver, Miami Vice and Charlie's Angels.
+His American television credits during the 1970s and 1980s included Hawaii Five-O, Wonder Woman, Dynasty, Kojak, The Love Boat, Taxi, Knight Rider, MacGyver, Miami Vice and Charlie's Angels.

 In Knight Rider, he played the role of Durant, the man who killed Michael Knight's fiancé Stephanie Maison, at the ceremony of his wedding, in the season four episode, "Scent of Roses".

 In 1985, Ipalé appeared in the British dramatic film, The Shooting Party, which starred James Mason and John Gielgud.
 That same year, Ipalé appeared in the Israeli film, Gesher Tzar Me’od (1985).
 Two years later, he co-starred in the 1987 film, Ishtar, which was a notorious critical and box-office failure.
 More recently, Ipalé was best known for his recurring role as Pharaoh Seti I in The Mummy and its sequel, The Mummy Returns, both of which were directed by Stephen Sommers.
 In 2007, he appeared in Charlie Wilson's War.

 Ipalé returned to Israel around 2012 after decades residing and working in London and Los Angeles.
 However, he was unable to recreate the professional success in Israel that he had enjoyed abroad.